The following post is from Shaina of Food for My Family and Olmanson Photography: Manchego Olive Freeform Bread

 My kids make our bread.
 Each weekend I set out our kitchen scale, the flour, yeast, water, and a big plastic bucket for them to mix it in.
-They eagerly tare the scale after each ingredient, sometimes making small mistakes, but approaching the task with enthusiasm each and every time.
+They eagerly tare the scale after each ingredient, sometimes making small mistakes but approaching the task enthusiastically each time.
 Fingers are covered in flour and then dough before we reach the end.
-The cleaning is a small price to pay for the smell of fresh bread baking, puffing in the oven and growing right alongside my kids’ self-esteem and sense of accomplishment.
+The cleaning is a small price to pay for the smell of fresh bread baking, puffing in the oven, and growing right alongside my kids’ self-esteem and sense of accomplishment.

 - 1½ cups lukewarm water no warmer than 100ºF (340 grams)

 - 6 ounces Manchego cheeese, cut into ½" cubes